mconigliaro/mcddns/README.md

 ##### All Providers

 1. `options_pre(parser)`: Runs before option parsing.
 Use this method to add your own provider-specific command line arguments (See: [argparse](https://docs.python.org/3.6/library/argparse.html)).
 1. `options_post(parser, options)`: Runs after option parsing.
-Use this method to verify your provider-specific command line arguments.
+Use this method to do things with your provider-specific command line arguments.

 ##### Address Providers